|

 [Gettysburg Address]

 [House of Representatives] [Impeachment] [US Immigration] [Judicial] [Move Over!]
-[Oath of Office] [Presidential Succesion] [Senate] [States]
+[Oath of Office] [Pledge of Allegiance] [Presidential Succession] [Senate] [States]

 [States Rights] [Succession Act] [Supreme Court]